Rhialto/MegaPET/README.md

 ### 8296 memory expansion

 This enables the memory configuration of the 8296.
+This model simplified the memory hardware by using 128 KB of RAM in 2 banks of 64 KB, instead of separate Basic, screen and expansion RAM.
 This maps an additional 32 KB of RAM at $8000-$FFFF "behind" the ROMs and I/O space.
-This brings the total amount of RAM to 128 KB.
 For details, see the [8296 Supplement](https://www.zimmers.net/anonftp/pub/cbm/pet/manuals/8296supplement/8296supplement.html) sections 2.3 though 3.

 If you select this option then normally you would also select the 8096 memory and its Control Register.
 In theory you could have an 8296 and remove the 8096 style extra 64 KB RAM chips (and the Control Register), so it's a separate option.
 But in practice I estimate that nobody would do such a silly thing.